-Indeed, and most often, this mediation is provided for by a premediation clause provided for in contracts between professionals.
-Although #8217; there is no obligation to reach a compromise, this premediation clause must be executed in good faith (ie bona fide), since refusing to go to mediation despite this clause will be potentially harmful for the continuation of the procedure.
+Indeed, and most often, this mediation is provided by a premediation clause provided in the contracts between professionals.
+Although there is no obligation to reach a compromise, it is necessary to carry out this clause of premediation in good faith (ie bona fide), because the refusal to go to mediation despite this clause will be potentially prejudicial to the following the procedure.

 Mediation normally stops the prescription (Article 8, Directive 2008/52 / EC of the European Parliament and of the Council of 21 May 2008 on certain aspects of mediation in civil and commercial matters).

 The mediator can not make a decision, in the legal sense of the word.